 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-Swatties can leave the 425-acre campus to take classes at nearby Bryn Mawr, Haverford and the University of Pennsylvania.
+Swatties can leave the 425-acre campus, which is home to the Scott Arboretum and hiking trails, to take classes at nearby Bryn Mawr, Haverford and the University of Pennsylvania.
 Swarthmore's own classes are typically small — there is an 8:1 student-faculty ratio — and many students participate in the school's honors program.

 With seven libraries and more than 40 paths of study, Swarthmore appears to instill a love of learning: Some 22% of graduates go on to complete doctoral programs, the third-highest percentage in the nation.
-Those who do go on to graduate school are well-prepared; two-thirds of undergraduate students participate in research or independent creative projects.
+Two-thirds of undergraduate students participate in research or independent creative projects, and roughly 40% of them study abroad (the Class of 2026 collectively traveled to 35 countries).